Nepotism Policy for Faculty and Other Academic Appointees

 No faculty member or other academic appointee may make, participate in, or attempt to influence employment decisions involving a relative.
 The same is true vis a vis an individual in a current or recently concluded consensual romantic or sexual relationship.

 Academic employee: University faculty and other academic appointee within the meaning of the University’s Statutes.

-Employment decisions: the full spectrum of employment related actions, including but not limited to decisions related to hiring, supervision, direction of work; promotion; retention; compensation; work hours; assignment or review of committee work, leaves, space allocations, and the like; performance evaluation; termination; and all other terms and conditions of employment.
+Employment decisions: the full spectrum of employment related actions, including but not limited to decisions related to hiring; supervision; direction of work; promotion; retention; compensation; work hours; assignment or review of committee work, leaves, space allocations, and the like; performance evaluation; termination; and all other terms and conditions of employment.

-Relative: the spouse; domestic or civil union partner; and, whether by blood, adoption, marriage or domestic or civil union partnership, the child, parent, grandparent, sibling, grandchild, aunt or uncle, niece or nephew, or any person residing in the immediate household of the University faculty member or other academic appointee.
+Relative: the spouse; domestic partner; and, whether by blood, adoption, marriage or domestic partnership, the child, parent, grandparent, sibling, grandchild, aunt or uncle, niece or nephew, or any person residing in the immediate household of the University faculty member or other academic appointee.
 Relative also includes an individual formerly related to the University faculty member or other academic appointee by one of the relationships listed here.

 Guidelines and Commentary